 - Volcanic eruptions

-- Overflow or discharge of water
+- Water damage: overflow or discharge

-- Damage from artificially generated electrical current
+- Damage from artificially-generated electrical current

 - Sudden tearing, cracking or bulging of home